 If that was the shock wave, the blast was right behind.
 Gross quoted data citing 1% and 0.75% average expense ratios for stock and bond funds respectively, ripped money market funds charging 38 basis points, and called the whole thing an "extreme absurdity."

-Eric Jacobson has a position in the following securities mentioned above: PTTRX.
+Eric Jacobson has a position in the following securities mentioned above: PTTRX, PTTAX.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.